Lanecia A. Rouse Tinsley

 I am a published photographer and devotional writer.
 My most recent project was as a contributing writer for SENT: Delivering the Gift of Hope at Christmas, an Advent book for 2015 with the United Methodist Publishing House.
 I facilitate creativity workshops locally and globally that spark the imagination and empower the creative flow of each participant, regardless of her or his artistic skills or experience.

 I was featured in Volume 2 of Trouve Magazine.

 I have a professional background in Art & Spirituality, Contemplative Photography, Theology and Local/Global Missions, and Project Management.
 March 2011-2014 I was the Project Manager of The Art Project, Houston, a therapeutic art and economic empowerment project of the Bread of Life, Inc. in downtown Houston.
 It was during my work with The Art Project, Houston that I began to fully embrace my creative potential and discovered my love for helping others do the same.

 A 2003 graduate of Duke University Divinity School (MDiv) and 2000 graduate of Wofford College (BA in Sociology), I am a speaker who has the ability to explore, with compassion, honesty, clarity and grace, topics of faith, creativity, community, identity, missions, and healing.
 I am a storyteller who inspires others to think and embrace practices that will help them "live and love well."

 I am available for commission art work, documentary and event photography, and speaking and workshop leadership upon request.

-For speaking and workshop booking requests, click HERE.
+For speaking + workshop booking requests, contact me HERE.